coloshword/ExcelAgent/README.md

     (Google): Authenticates the user, and redirects the browser to our python backend (Authorized redirect URIs)

     - create authorization request, request sets
-    - frontend should call the endpoint to create a google request, that way we only keep the auth code on the backend
+    - frontend should call the endpoint to create a google request, that way we only keep the auth code on the backend S

+### aug 8th.
+2025
+- get the jwt token back